 When the Michigan governor and legislature couldn’t balance the state budget without cutting education funding, Rochelle convened a kitchen cabinet of female financial experts who balanced the budget – in two days – without cutting education.

 After Detroit voted to elect city council members by district for the first time in a century, Rochelle worked with a data think tank and the newspaper’s design team to create seven proposed districts.
 The city council later created seven council districts that looked like the ones she created.

-Five years ago, she helped lead the effort to test victims’ rape kits that had been found abandoned in a police storage unit.
+She helped lead the effort to test victims’ rape kits that had been found abandoned in a police storage unit.
 She helped one women’s group raise the hundreds of thousands of dollars necessary to test the kits.
 The result: 1,947 cases investigated, 817 serial rapists identified.